CreggLab/CreggLab.github.io/recruitment/index.md

 # {% include icon.html icon="fa-solid fa-users" %}How to Join Our Team

-The Cregg Lab will open July 1st, 2024 in the Departments of Neuroscience & Neurology at University of Wisconsin-Madison.
-Our lab is dedicated to advancing neuroscience research, and we are actively seeking to build our team with talented individuals at all career stages.
-For more details on how to join the lab, please refer to the sections below or reach out directly.
+The Cregg Lab opens July 1st, 2024 in the Departments of Neuroscience & Neurology at University of Wisconsin-Madison.
+We are actively seeking talented individuals at all career stages.
+For more details on how to join the lab, please refer to the sections below or reach out directly:

+Jared Cregg, Principle Investigator
+{%
+  include button.html
+  type="email"
+  text="jared.cregg@gmail.com"
+  link="jared.cregg@gmail.com"
+%}

 {% include section.html %}